xtianbong/mben6270/README.md

 If you don't have python installed and would like to use the built-in server, intall the latest version of Python and then run the command above.
 You can find the latest version here https://www.python.org/downloads/

 **Node.js Web Server**\
-If you have Node.js and the http-server already module installed, skip the installation part just run the http-server command as listed in item 3 here.
+If you have Node.js and the http-server module already installed, skip the installation part just run the http-server command as listed in item 3 here.

 To install Node.js:

-1. Go to https://nodejs.org/en/download/ and download and install node.
+1. Go to https://nodejs.org/en/download/ and download and install it.
 2. Open a shell terminal or command prompt (in Windows) and install http-server with the following command:

 ```